 As such, auditors are required to determine auditee compliance with applicable requirements as stipulated in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Code of Federal Regulations, Chapter 2, Part 200).

-Obtain additional federal program information from the Catalog of Federal Domestic Assistance at http://www.cfda.gov/.
+Obtain additional federal program information from the Assistance Listings (formerly the Catalog of Federal Domestic Assistance).